 Some of the people whose music you’ve released have passed away and most bands have broken up.
 What are the obstacles you have to face when trying to release their music?

 Beside obstacles we have already mentioned, there were problems with collecting recordings since in some cases even the artists couldn’t find their own recordings.
 In these cases, recordings were at someone else’s place, at some friend or collaborator.
 There were problems with the condition of most recordings as well.
 Many of them were not preserved well and we had to put immense efforts to restore them.
-At the beginning, some of the artist were not very interested to have a record.
-They couldn’t understand why we would we like to release music they made more than 30 years ago, which they don’t play anymore or which they had problem even to remember.
-Some of the artists are dead, and off course their families were going through emotional pain which must be respected.
+In the beginning, some of the artists were not very interested to have a record.
+They couldn’t understand why we would we like to release music they made more than 30 years ago, which they don’t play anymore or which they had a problem even to remember.
+Some of the artists are dead, and of course, their families were going through emotional pain which must be respected.
 All these problems are quite reasonable and they are actually caused by our initiative and enthusiasm to release that lost music.
 We know that, and we have endless patience and understanding for the most problems we come across.

 What is important to you in regards to design and packaging of your records – and why?
 You seem to try to keep your releases limited – why’s that?

-First of all, design must correlate with music.
-The record is a psychical artefact-the materialized form which also communicates with a listener.
+First of all, a design must correlate with music.
+The record is a psychical artifact-the materialized form which also communicates with a listener.
 Although that communication is not essential and it cannot be compared with communication between music itself and a listener, its role is to open some new aspects of listener’s experience.
 That spatial aspect is able to improve overall listener’s impression as well as to diminish it.
-However, beside its spatial aspect, design may also have a temporal dimension.
+However, besides its spatial aspect, the design may also have a temporal dimension.
 For instance, when we made the artwork for Max Vincent- The Future Has Design Us LP, we didn’t emphasize certain parts of the cover and made it explicit.
 These non-explicit parts can be only visible to the listener who plays the record so often and knows the record very well.
 You can imagine how that listener becomes happy when suddenly, for the very first time he sees the outline of artists figure in the clouds featured on the cover, although he already saw that cover for hundreds of times.
 That’s the reason we prefer to add that temporal aspect in our design.

 We do the series of 500 records.
 Considering the fact that we release music that didn’t get the proper recognition or any recognition at all in a time when it was recorded, we think that quantity is quite ok.
 With our hard work, we hope we will manage to reach a wider audience one day.